David-Kunz/derive-type/README.md

 # Derive Type

-A simple function to generate types based on function invocations.
+A simple tool to generate [TypeScript](https://www.typescriptlang.org/) type definitions based on functions invocations and embed them as [JSDoc](https://jsdoc.app/) comments in your JavaScript code.

 ## Installation